 Suitable, accessible transport is also key to independence.
-Regions spoke of the impact of limited or unreliable public transport, inaccessible transport for people with a physical and a learning disability, costs of travel (including for carers),
+Regions spoke of the impact of limited or unreliable public transport, inaccessible transport for people with a physical and a learning disability and costs of travel (including for carers).
+Poor transport can be a barrier to independence.

-"If I had reduced mobility I would want more community transport - perhaps volunteer drivers to take me to social activities and exercise classes - taxis are so expensive" (Public survey).22
+"If I had reduced mobility I would want more community transport - perhaps volunteer drivers to take me to social activities and exercise classes - taxis are so expensive".22

-Adopting flexible, outcomes focussed approaches to care
+Adopting flexible, outcome focused ways to care